JPeer264/somnia-be/README.md

 ### update
 `Request Type: PUT`
-> /api/project/:projectId/milestone/:id
+> /api/milestone/:id

-updates the milestone by id, project is here for checking if the user is the owner and allowed to change.
+updates the milestone by id

 #### requirement
 only requires fields to update